Mo Vaughn

-Maurice Samuel Vaughn (born December 15, 1967), nicknamed "The Hit Dog", is an American former Major League Baseball first baseman who played for the Boston Red Sox, Anaheim Angels, and New York Mets from 1991 to 2003.
+Maurice Samuel Vaughn (born December 15, 1967), nicknamed "the Hit Dog", is an American former Major League Baseball first baseman who played for the Boston Red Sox, Anaheim Angels, and New York Mets from 1991 to 2003.
 He was a three-time All-Star selection and won the American League MVP award in 1995 with Boston.

 Early life and education

 Vaughn attended New Canaan Country School in New Canaan, Connecticut.
 He played baseball for Trinity-Pawling School in Pawling, New York.

-Vaughn went on to play college baseball at Seton Hall for head coach Mike Sheppard.
-While there he set the school record for home runs with 28.
+Vaughn played college baseball at Seton Hall for head coach Mike Sheppard.
+While there he set the single season school record for home runs with 28.
 In his three years at Seton Hall he hit a total of 57 home runs and 218 RBIs, both team records.
 His teammates included seven-time All-Star and Hall of Famer Craig Biggio, Red Sox teammate John Valentin, and Kevin Morton.
 Vaughn earned the Jack Kaiser Award as MVP of the 1987 Big East Conference baseball tournament while keying the Pirates' championship run.

 While at Seton Hall, Vaughn played collegiate summer baseball for two years (1987–88) with the Wareham Gatemen of the Cape Cod Baseball League (CCBL), and in 2000 was named a member of the inaugural class of the CCBL Hall of Fame.

 At Seton Hall, his brothers in Omega Psi Phi gave him the nickname "Hit Dog."